 Perception makes all the difference

 Here are three different men; all doing the same work, but one says he is hauling rocks, one says he is putting up walls, and one says he is building a castle.
-This story says a lot about the attitude that each of us bring to our lives, or could bring to our lives if we were willing to change our perspective.
+This story says a lot about the attitude that each of us bring to our lives, or could bring to our lives if we were willing to shift our perspective more toward personal excellence.

 For example, I help people create positive change through writing and coaching.
 One of the reasons I do these things is to meet my financial overhead and to put food on the table.
 So, viewed strictly from that perspective, you might conclude that I’m just hauling rocks.